Meskerem Abera

 Freelance:

-In March 2022, Meskerem founded Ethio Nikat Media, a YouTube-based news channel, while also working as a teacher at Hawassa Teachers College in southern Ethiopia, her husband Fitsum Gebremichael told CPJ.
-Meskerem was the chief editor and a commentator for the news outlet, which had over 47,000 subscribers as of late 2023, according to CPJ’s review.
+In 2022, Meskerem founded Ethio Nikat Media, a YouTube-based news channel, while also teaching at Hawassa Teachers College in southern Ethiopia, her husband Fitsum Gebremichael told CPJ.
+Meskerem was the chief editor and a commentator for the news outlet, which had over 48,000 subscribers as of late 2024.
+No new videos have been published on the channel since her detention, according to CPJ's review.

-The arrests followed the government’s April 6 controversial decision to integrate regional militia into the federal army, which triggered protests.
-In Amhara, the Amhara Regional Special Forces refused to surrender their weapons and the Fano militia took up arms against federal forces—their former allies in a civil war in northern Ethiopia that ended with a peace deal in November 2022.
-The Amhara conflict was ongoing as of late 2023.
+The arrests followed the government’s April 6 decision to integrate regional militia into the federal army, which triggered protests.
+The Amhara Regional Special Forces refused to surrender their weapons and the Fano militia took up arms against federal forces — their former allies in a civil war in northern Ethiopia that ended with a peace deal in 2022.
+The Amhara conflict was ongoing as of late 2024.

-On June 7, 2023, the federal Ministry of Justice formally filed charges against Meskerem and 50 other people, including three other journalists—Genet Asmamaw and Dawit Begashaw, who were arrested in April, and Gobeze Sisay, who was arrested in May—according to a charge sheet reviewed by CPJ.
+On June 7, 2023, the federal Ministry of Justice filed charges against Meskerem and 50 others, including three other journalists in CPJ’s 2024 prison census — Genet Asmamaw, Dawit Begashaw, and Gobeze Sisay — according to a charge sheet reviewed by CPJ.

-Prosecutors accused the four journalists of violating Article 3(2) of the Proclamation on Prevention and Suppression of Terrorism, which stipulates that those found guilty of “terrorizing or spreading fear among the public” … “with the intention of advancing political, religious or ideological causes” can be given the death penalty, according to the charge sheet.
+The charge sheet accused the four journalists of violating the Proclamation on Prevention and Suppression of Terrorism, which stipulates a potential death penalty for those found guilty of “terrorizing or spreading fear among the public” … “with the intention of advancing political, religious or ideological causes.”

 Prosecutors said that Meskerem was involved in forming and served as the deputy coordinator of the Amhara Fano Unity Council, which they described as a “clandestine organization, which the defendants used to do their terrorist activities” by bringing together militant groups, including the Fano militia.
-They said she led the council’s propaganda efforts, organized and trained youth in the Amhara state to take up arms against the government, and served as a communication hub connecting political groups opposed to the government’s treatment of the Amhara people.
+They said she led the council’s propaganda efforts, organized, and trained youth in Amhara to take up arms against the government, and connected political groups opposed to the government's treatment of the Amhara people.

 The prosecutors also accused Meskerem of training students to form an intelligence network, seeking to dismantle federal and state constitutions, and fundraising for a “terrorist operation.”
-As part of their evidence, the prosecution referred to 51 pages of text messages obtained from Meskerem’s cellphone, which Henok said had not been tabled in court or made available to the defense.
+As part of their evidence, the prosecution referred to 51 pages of text messages obtained from Meskerem’s cell phone, which Henok said had not been tabled in court or made available to the defense by late 2024.

-Meskerem was previously detained in May 2022 for 23 days and in December 2022 for three weeks on allegations of inciting violence, according to CPJ’s documentation at the time and media reports
+Meskerem was previously detained in May 2022 for 23 days and in December 2022 for three weeks on allegations of inciting violence.